TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-physical-deployment-issues.md

   ownershipid="Compute_AzureMigrate" />
 # Deployment issues with Azure Migrate appliance for physical server assessment

-MOst customers can resolve deployment issues with with Azure Migrate appliance using the following resources.
+MOst customers can resolve deployment issues with Azure Migrate appliance using the following resources.
 For general queries about Azure Migrate appliance, refer to the [documentation](https://docs.microsoft.com/azure/migrate/common-questions-appliance).

 ### Issues setting up an appliance